silverjuke/silverjuke/docs/plugins.md

     EXPORTS
         SjGetInterface

-If such  a DLL is placed in one of Silverjuke's search paths, Silverjuke loads the  DLL  and  calls  the  SjGetInterface  function  which  should  return   a SjInterface structure then:
+If such a DLL is placed in one of Silverjuke's search paths, Silverjuke loads the DLL and calls the SjGetInterface function which should  eturn a SjInterface structure then:

     struct SjInterface